 The left hand zippered hip belt pocket is a giant 10″ long x 5″ high that’s large enough to stick “a pistol into,” according to the manufacturer.
 I use it for gloves, a camera, and a GPS or SmartPhone.
 The two pockets on the other side of the belt are open on top and split the same volume between them.
 The rearmost mesh pocket is large enough to hold a water bottle while the front one can hold a couple of snack bars.
 Both pockets are convenient for storing items you want handy, but it takes a while to appreciate them because they’re so much larger, functional, and different from the hip belts you find on other backpacks.

 CamelBak has added substantially thicker padding to the back of the Fourteener 24L including a large lumbar pad.
 This creates deep air channels between the padding to help ventilate your back and quickly dry perspiration.
-The air channels are mounted to a flexible panel which adjusts to the shape of your backs and hips.
+The air channels are mounted to a flexible panel that adjusts to the shape of your backs and hips.

 The thick padding extends into the shoulder harness which is substantially better padded than the hip belt.
-There are hose keeper loops on both shoulder pads as well an adjustable sternum strap and hose clip.
+There are hose keeper loops on both shoulder pads as well as an adjustable sternum strap and hose clip.